Get Erosion and Sediment Control to Work for You: Saving Time and Money While Protecting the Environment

 Being Disaster Prepared in a Period of Consequences

-2021/10/27 at 3:00 PM (MDT) | Recorded On: 2021/10/27 In this presentation, we will explore the oncoming period of long term changes to our planet's climate and environment.
+Recorded 2021/10/27 | 60 minutes In this presentation, we will explore the oncoming period of long term changes to our planet's climate and environment.
 Daily we see more and more disasters like forest fires, hurricanes, tornados, floods, permanent lost of ground water resources, and sea level rise.
 These growing climate challenges that we are facing now will demand that we learn how to be better prepare for disasters in the future.
 If you don’t plan, then you plan to fail.

 Course Survey